 Because Ford ended Torino production after its 1976 model year, the 7th and last generation (1977-1979) Ranchero shared the Ford LTD II’s styling and mid-sized platform from the defunct Torino.
 Due to a shortage of oil and an increase in government restrictions, cars were getting smaller at this time.
 Ford ended the Ranchero’s production after the 1979 model year and went on to manufacture smaller, more fuel-efficient cars and trucks like the Ford Ranger pickup truck.

 All seven generations of the Ford Ranchero were stylish, multi-purpose, well-built vehicles that could work hard five days a week and could whisk you and your significant other away for a weekend for an all-too brief vacation, and then do it all over again the next seven days.
-Should you have a Ranchero that you’re enjoying, you can Shop Ford Ranchero 1957-1979 Parts at Classic Industries.
+Should you have a Ranchero that's in need of restoration or maintenance, you can Shop Ford Ranchero 1957-1979 Parts at Classic Industries.